Ed-ward-Harris/appAttack-automation/documentation.md

 ## About

 The AppAttack Toolkit is a versatile, terminal-based tool for penetration testing and secure code review.
 It simplifies vulnerability assessments by providing step-by-step guides for each included tool and supports automated web application scans.
-Additionally, the toolkit uses AI to analyze tool outputs, providing insights to enhance understanding and reporting.
+Additionally, the toolkit uses AI to analyse tool outputs, providing insights to enhance understanding and reporting.

 ---